 - Exact Words:

-- The interrogator Will Not Tell a Lie.
+- The interrogator claims that he Will Not Tell a Lie.
 Be very, very careful about making assumptions when he leaves something unsaid, however.

 - The interrogator comes in and says, "Morning."
 A few minutes later, he pulls out a corn beef sandwich and starts eating.
 He offers some to Sheridan for lunch, but then Sheridan notes he just said it was morning.
 The interrogator recalls that and says how one can't have a sandwich like this for breakfast.
 So what time is it?
 Sheridan resolves by saying it's lunchtime somewhere.
 This pleases the man enough to offer him the sandwich.

-- Faux Affably Evil: Don't let his mild-mannered demeanor fool you.
+- Faux Affably Evil: Don't let the interrogator's mild-mannered demeanor fool you.
 Everything he does, whether cruel or seemingly benign, is calculated to lower Sheridan's guard and break down his resistance.

-- Gaslighting: much of the Interrogator's technique comes down to this, paired with Two Plus Torture Equals Five.
+- Gaslighting: Much of the Interrogator's technique comes down to this, paired with 2 + Torture = 5.

 - Heroic Resolve: Sheridan refuses to break.

 - Hope Spot: Room 17 is this.
 The room is described with a finality to it.
-Sheridan is strapped to a table and took there with a priest giving him last rites.
+Sheridan is strapped to a gurney and taken there with a priest giving him last rites along the way.
 He fully expects death, and might welcome it to escape from the torment the place puts the person through.
 Except what is found there isn't death.
-Being sent to Room 17 just means they will now over from the beginning.
+Being sent to Room 17 just means they will now start over from the beginning.
 Room 17 takes away any hope of an escape by death.